 - Successfully represented Google Inc. in a copyright infringement lawsuit filed by French news agency Agence France-Presse.
 Firm attorneys reached a confidential settlement that allowed Google to continue to use the agency's news and photos.

 - Successfully defended the interests of medical journal publishers to select and edit scientific articles without regard to source, in the first case to address false advertising claims under California law following the Supreme Court's landmark Nike case.

 - Successfully defending a major tobacco product manufacturer's commercial speech rights against state regulations that effectively banned point-of-purchase product advertising.
 (Lorillard v.
 Reilly, 533 U.S. 525 (2001)).

-Drawing on the expertise of attorneys in our Business and Finance Practice, the Advertising Practice Group handles advertising contract negotiations, which involve licensing of trademarks, logos, patents, musical compositions and soundtracks, motion picture and television film clips, literary works and related entertainment properties.
-We also negotiate sponsorship agreements, product placements and commercial tie-ins.
-Our attorneys are guided by principles of responsiveness, efficiency and creativity, with an emphasis on finding acceptable paths to achieve our clients' business goals.
+Drawing on the expertise of attorneys in our Corporate Practice, the Advertising Practice Group handles advertising contract negotiations, which involve licensing of trademarks, logos, patents, musical compositions and soundtracks, motion picture and television film clips, literary works, and related entertainment properties.
+We also negotiate sponsorship agreements, product placements, and commercial tie-ins.
+Our attorneys are guided by principles of responsiveness, efficiency, and creativity, with an emphasis on finding acceptable paths to achieve our clients' business goals.

 New Media Tools: Look Out for Privacy Traps

 January 2011 | Mass Media Headlines

 California Class Action Lawsuit Charges McDonald's with Deceptive Advertising for Using Toys to Market to Children